siondawson/milestone-project-2/readme.md

 This approach will allow for quiz questions to be modfied, changed or expanded on without needing to modify the functionality of the quiz itself.

-## Appearence

-In order to present the user with an experience in keeping with the look and feel of Star Trek, I wanted the CSS to emulate the look of the computer panels in the show.
-In preperation for this project I disvered a CSS template to achieve this.
-This was modified for my own needs as is as presented in the project.
+In any changes or new questions it must be ensured that the string 'correct' exactly matches the correct answer in the list of 'options' for the quiz to function correctly.